Bjorn248/graphql_aws_pricing_api/README.md

 ## Usage
 GraphiQL is enabled by default.
 This should be disabled in non-development environments.

-An example query might look like this
+An example query string might look like this

 ```
 {